From Ethics to Innovation: The Current State of Responsible AI in Aerospace

 The Global Symposium for Regulators (GSR-24) and Its Impact on Aerospace AI

-One of the latest and most significant developments in the responsible AI landscape this year was the Global Symposium for Regulators (GSR-24), hosted by the International Telecommunication Union (ITU) in Kampala, Uganda in July.
-This landmark event focused on the regulation of AI, the space sector, and climate change, marking the first time these critical areas were the primary focus of global regulatory discussions.
+One of the most significant milestones this year was the (GSR-24), hosted by the International Telecommunication Union (ITU) in Kampala.
+For the first time, regulators placed AI, the space sector, and climate change at the center of global policy discussions.

 Regulating AI for Impact